-i) CIG must incorporate each special permit segment into its written integrity management program (IMP) procedures as if the special permit segment is a "covered segment" as defined in 49 CFR 192.903, except for the reporting requirements contained in 49 CFR
+i) REX must incorporate each special permit segment into its written integrity management program (IMP) procedures as if the special permit segment is a "covered segment" as

 The pressure test records must cover the entire length of the special permit segment, regardless of when the pipeline, single or multiple pipe joints, or other pipeline components were installed.
 Affidavits for a pressure test are not acceptable TVC pressure test records.